 Readings and Lectures

-Yale English Initiative on Literature and Racial Justice
+Yale English Initiative on Literature and Social Justice

-This series of readings and lectures highlights questions of race and resistance, and focuses on the ways that creative writers, performers, critics and readers have shaped histories of racial justice and empowerment over the centuries.
+The “Literature and Racial Justice” initiative explores the capacity of literary works to connect diverse readers across different spaces of reading, learning, and interpretation.
+Through readings and lectures by invited guests, we highlight questions of race and resistance, and focus on the ways that creative writers, performers, critics and readers have shaped histories of racial justice and empowerment over the centuries.
+We also foster dialogue and outreach on the teaching of race, literature, and culture, and engage with ideas about social justice, pedagogy, and the literature syllabus.

 Initiative on Literature and Racial Justice: Randall Horton